 USCIS says that the new policy memo is not intended to punish good-faith applicants or to penalise honest mistakes made by applicants or employers during the filing process.

 No More Second Chances

-If you have an experienced immigration attorney, he or she will have helped numerous clients in the past with applications or petitions just like yours.
-Therefore, your attorney will be in a much better position to advise you as to additional evidence or documentation you need to provide, and to review your petition to make sure that it is complete and accurate.
-You may encounter services that offer to help you in filling out immigration paperwork, but there are many unreputable services out there.
-Even those with good intentions may not have the up-to-date knowledge of the law that is necessary to ensure that your petition is accepted.
+An experienced immigration attorney will have helped numerous clients in the past with applications or petitions just like yours.
+Your attorney will be equipped to advise you as to exactly what evidence or documentation you need to provide, and to review your petition to make sure that it is complete and accurate.

 US Immigration refusals set to increase